 The total score for this exercise is obtained by adding up the scores for each category; Stage 1 ‘Uncertainty’ gives a score of 1, Stage 2 ‘Awakening’ = 2, Stage 3 = 3, and so on.
 The minimum score is therefore 6 (all categories are at ‘Uncertainty), and the maximum is 30 (all are at Certainty).

 We know of no company that is at 30 so if you really are there, please get in touch as we’d love to meet you!

 It is really interesting not only to see the scores for each category (as well as the total), but also the mean across all the assessors.
 And it’s just as fascinating to see how individuals from different departments or roles in the company mark each category.
 Big variances in scores indicate that people think the company performs very differently in a particular area.
 But why is that?
 Is the high or low score more appropriate?
 What needs to be done about a low score emerging from just one part of a business?
 It can be a revealing exercise.

 The thing I particularly like about the Quality Management Maturity Grid is that:

-- It’s insightful – it makes you think
+- It gives you insight – and it makes you think.